l0rdf2l/CreativeProgrammingAndElectronics/July 13/README.md

 Mention anything interesting you discovered while doing this assignment

-My inspiration for this assignment
+My inspiration for the

+I wanted my artwork to revolve around simulating the pattern created by a revolving pendulum, but it